ccastro25/Configuring_osTicket_System/README.md

 # osTicket Setup Guide

-This guide provides step-by-step instructions on setting up various components of osTicket.
+This guide provides instructions on setting up various components of osTicket.

 ## Login and Access Admin Panel
 1. Open your browser and go to [osTicket Login](http://localhost/osTicket/scp/login.php)